 Before you buy a website, you need to take the time to do your due diligence.
 This includes focusing on things such as:

-Why the Site Is Being Sold: For instance, find out if people’s interest in the topic or niche has been slowly declining.
+- Why the Site Is Being Sold: For instance, find out if people’s interest in the topic or niche has been slowly declining.
 Or maybe the website has been flagged by Google for duplicate content?
 Or could it be that the owner is simply tired of running the website and wants to move on to something new?

-Proof of Traffic and Revenue: Usually, it’s easy to verify traffic levels using Google Analytics and other tools.
+- Proof of Traffic and Revenue: Usually, it’s easy to verify traffic levels using Google Analytics and other tools.
 Look at income reports to gain a clear idea of what to expect from the website, revenue-wise.

-Check their Link Profile: This is one of the most important things to do before deciding whether or not to buy the site.
+- Check Their Link Profile: This is one of the most important things to do before deciding whether or not to buy the site.
 Find out whether the links are purchased or if they are white-hat links.
 If the website relies on search engine optimization (SEO), will you be able to maintain the link quality and quantity after you purchase the site?

 5. Make an Offer